-- 2. Expense and complexity As noted above, transfer of a case to the Affordable Housing Council entails the commencement of a new proceeding of at least two years in duration.
-This proceeding will involve mediation, contested administrative hearings, and administrative review revolving around the following issues: - a.
-The municipality's fair share plan is consistent with the rules and criteria adopted by the council and not inconsistent with achievement of the low and moderate income housing needs of the region as adjusted pursuant to the council's criteria and guidelines adopted pursuant to subsection c. of section 7 of the act, and - b.
+2. Expense and complexity - As noted above, transfer of a case to the Affordable Housing Council entails the commencement of a new proceeding of at least two years in duration.
+This proceeding will involve mediation, contested administrative hearings, and administrative review revolving around the following issues:

+a.
+The municipality's fair share plan is consistent with the rules and criteria adopted by the council and not inconsistent with achievement of the low and moderate income housing needs of the region as adjusted pursuant to the council's criteria and guidelines adopted pursuant to subsection c. of section 7 of the act, and b.
 The combination of the elimination of unnecessary housing cost generating features from the municipal land use ordinances and regulations, and the affirmative measures in the housing element and implementation plan make the achievement of the municipality's fair share of low and moderate income housing realistically possible after allowing for the implementation of any regional contribution agreement approved by the council.
 L. 1985 c 222, §14.

 The first of these issues concerns the magnitude of the municipality's fair share housing obligation under the New Jersey Constitution.
 In any case, such as the present one, in which a judicial determination of liability has been made, proceedings before the Affordable Housing Council will necessarily involve relitigation of the very factual and legal issues already resolved once by the courts.
-In the present case, these issues were the subject of extensive pretrial discovery and a two-and-a-half week trial.
+In the present case, these issues were the subject of extensive pretrial discovery and decisions on the merits.

 The second of these issues concerns the extent to which the municipality is already meeting its constitutional obligations or would be meeting its obligations if its proposed housing element and fair share housing plan were implemented.
 In any case, such as the present one, in which there has been a determination of liability, proceedings before the Affordable Housing Council will necessarily involve relitigation of factual and legal issues concerning the municipality's current degree of compliance which have already been resolved by the courts.
 In addition, where a master has been appointed and has carried out his charge, the parties and the court, through the master, have already invested substantial time and resources in the resolution of factual and legal issues concerning the municipality's proposed compliance plan.
-For example, in the present case, plaintiffs have devoted literally hundreds of hours of lawyer and expert witness time to meetings with, and written submissions to, the special master addressing factual and legal issues relating to Denville's proposed compliance plan.